How much do you charge?

 When was MCTO founded?

-Monthly Cash Thru Options LLC, which services the retail client, offers five actively managed strategies that can help an investor diversify an investment portfolio.
+Monthly Cash Thru Options LLC, which services the retail client that has $125k or less to invest, offers four strategies that can help an investor diversify an investment portfolio.
 These strategies can be either self-managed or autotraded.
-A recommended approach is to take a portion of your total investable cash and allocate it to 2 or 3 MCTO strategies.

-First you will need to decide what percent of your total investable cash to allocated to a single strategy, such as Small Cap Momentum, as an example.
-A good rule of thumb is to not invest more than 25% of your cash into any single strategy.
-It’s highly advisable to diversify your total portfolio across multiple strategies.
+First, we decide what percent of our total investable cash we want to allocated to a single strategy, such as Small Cap Momentum, as an example.
+We follow a general rule of not investing more than 25% of our total investable cash into any single strategy.

 I already have a financial advisor.
 Why do I need your services?

-We recommend that you continue to work with your registered investment advisor (RIA) and have them continue to manage a certain % of your total investable assets.
+Registered investment advisors (RIA) offer value by offering myriad services while managing a certain % of your total investable assets.
 Financial advisors offer value when it comes to macro-level planning of your assets along with tax, estate and wealth-transfer planning.
-However, most financial advisors are not well trained in actively managing money, and are usually slow to exit an investment when it starts to show fatigue or demonstrate valid exit triggers.
+However, most financial advisors are not well trained in portfolio management, thus they usually don’t follow strict exit rules and are slow to exit investments when they start to show fatigue or demonstrate valid exit triggers.

-Because some RIAs understand that they are not well trained or experienced in active portfolio management, some will outsource the investment management task to 3rd party investment managers.
+Because some RIAs understand that they are not well trained or experienced in portfolio management, some will outsource the investment management task to 3rd party investment managers.
 This is a positive for the client.
-However, the negative is that the client will be paying higher fees because the RIA and 3rd party investment manager will be splitting the fees.
+However, the negative is that the client will pay higher fees because the RIA and 3rd party investment manager will be splitting the fees.